oclyke/city-skies/README.md

 the visualizer is a simple Processing application that can be used to view output from a city-skies UDP server.

+# app

+the app is a simple Expo project graphical user interface for manipulating the city-skies REST api.

 # contributing

 ways to contribute: